US Government Team Lands in Nigeria After Trump’s Threat Over Religious Persecution, Video Emerges

 List of 21 persons funding terrorism in Nigeria

-Legit.ng earlier reported that in 2024, the Federal Government of Nigeria released a list of 21 individuals and six Bureau de Change (BDC) entities designated as terrorism financiers.
+Legit.ng earlier reported that in 2024, the Federal Government of Nigeria had released a list of 21 individuals and six Bureau de Change (BDC) entities that were designated as financiers of terrorism.

-The publication, made available through the Nigeria Sanctions Committee (NSC) website, followed years of pressure from security experts, civil society organisations, and citizens demanding transparency in the country’s fight against terrorism.
+The publication, made available through the Nigeria Sanctions Committee (NSC) website, followed years of pressure from security experts, civil society bodies, and citizens demanding transparency.

 Source: Legit.ng